joy-it/pxt-rfid-mfrc522/README.md

 # MakeCode Package for the Joy-IT SBC-RFID-RC522 RFID module (MFRC522).

-This library provides a Microsoft Makecode package for the Joy-IT RB-TFT1.8 ST7735 module.
+This library provides a Microsoft Makecode package for the Joy-IT SBC-RFID-RC522 RFID module.
 See https://joy-it.net/products/SBC-RFID-RC522 for more details.

 ## Connection